phegman/October-CMS-Slick-Slider/README.md

 ## Installation
 Create a folder named peterhegman in your /plugins directory.
 Drop slickslider into this folder.
 In your terminal run `php artisan october:up`
+Note: Make sure the plugin folder is named "slickslider"

 ## Creating a Slider
 After installation choose "Slideshows" from the main menu.